In Our Blood (film): Production

 Duncan Jones and Morgan Freeman serve as executive producers under their Liberty Films and Revelations Entertainment banners, respectively.
 Principal photography took place in New Mexico.

 Release

 It had its world premiere at the Fantasia International Film Festival on July 31, 2024.
 In February 2025, Utopia acquired distribution rights to the film.
 The film was released on October 24, 2025.

+Reception

+The film has a 100% rating on Rotten Tomatoes based on 17 reviews.
+Chase Hutchinson of Collider rated the film an 8 out of 10.
+Mary Beth McAndrews of Dread Central awarded the film four stars out of five.